hexops/devlog/_posts/2021-07-03-unicode-data-file-compression.md

 ### Differential encoding state machine

 To handle the compression, I started out _really_ simple.
 First I encoded just a binary version of the data with no compression.
-The most important thing was to get to a point where I could start testing some theories about what would compress the data really well, and validate that it was in fact being lovelessly compressed/decompressed without issues via tests:
+The most important thing was to get to a point where I could start testing some theories about what would compress the data really well, and validate that it was in fact being losslessly compressed/decompressed without issues via tests:

 ```zig
 test "compression_is_lossless" {